hclbaur/sdt-core/docs/README.md

 away.

 This was not the first time I entertained that thought.
-Back in 2008, I jokingly called  it "S-Path" in the SDA specification, as if I envisioned some simplified form of XPath that could be applied to SDA.
+Back in 2008, I jokingly called  it "S-Path" in the SDA documentation, as if I envisioned some simplified form of XPath that could be applied to SDA.
 And maybe I did, at the time.

 Now, almost 15 years later, the idea of writing even a simple XPath engine from